-The top four Derby Burger Recipes with the most votes will move on to the Cook-Off Final in late March, where they will make samples of their burgers for a live tasting by the four judges on WDRB in the Morning.
+The top four Derby Burger Recipes with the most votes will move on to the Cook-Off Final on March 25th, where they will make samples of their burgers for a live tasting by the four judges on WDRB in the Morning.
 The winning burger will be selected by the judges based on Flavor, Creativity, Appearance, and Ease of Preparation.

 Louisville area Kroger stores will feature the winning recipe.
 The winning burger can also be sampled at Beerfest on Wednesday, May 1.